 Keep an eye out for updates on our horses in training!

 Current Makeover projects

 Our Paul Thomas, or "Tommy", is a 5 y/o 15.3hh thoroughbred gelding who originated from the same training barn as Vada.
 He is a 15.3hh, stout guy with a bit of a swayback.
 He made his way into Ohio after finishing his last race poorly on 11/10/19.
 Tommy is a bold, but collected, gelding that has settled in quickly and nicely.
 His adorable jumping style shows promise for eventing or hunter/jumpers.
-He has been schooling up to 2’9” at home, and has been gaining exposure at hunter/jumper shows, with expectations to enter a combined test or mini trial this season as well as compete at the World Equestrian Center in August.
+He has been schooling up to 2’9” at home, and has been gaining exposure at rated USHJA shows, recently moving up to the baby greens (2'6").

 Look for him at the 2021 'Mega Makeover'!